TL; DR: How to Make Agile Work in Fast-Growing Startups

 To my experience, the challenges of becoming a learning organization can only be handled effectively by self-organizing teams.
 Their collaboration will lead over time to a ‘team of teams’ structure.
 This approach requires at any stage the full backing of the C-level.
 Limited or lackluster support will render all efforts useless.

 Equally futile by comparison to the lack of C-level support is a bottom-up approach by hacking the existing culture.
 It usually leads to frustration, and talented people with an agile mindset will seek for better-suited organizations elsewhere.

 Fallacy #3: Everyone Loves ‘Agile’

 Change is much less appreciated than innovators commonly believe.
-Organization have an inherent inertia to change, which is a reason that they are successful: they provide stability.
+Organizations have inherent inertia to change, which is a reason that they are successful: they provide stability.

 However, stability also breeds self-interest at all levels, but particularly at the middle management level.

 There is the ‘what’s-in-for-me’ syndrome: why would a middle manager put his or her career on the line by supporting the agile mindset?
 Taylorism – or supporting command and control structures in siloed organizations – still pays well today.
 It results in local optimizations and personal agendas.
 Also, career & CV optimization efforts are a motivation to be reckoned with.